b-cubed-eu/documentation/src/content/docs/software/cubit/README.md

 - institutional databases;
 - citizen science projects.

-### Step 1 - Upload a new cube
+## Step 1 - Upload a new cube

-This will be merged with the one you just created.
-Alternatively, in the local version you need to upload both cubes;
+This will be merged with the one you just created, Alternatively, in the local version you need to upload both cubes;

-### Step 2 - map equivalent columns between datasets
+## Step 2 - map equivalent columns between datasets

 Column mapping makes it possible to merge cubes even when equivalent variables have different names.
-Note that **coordinate uncertainty** and occurrence **counts** columns need to be specified in their respective fields, since they will be processed differently from other dimensions in the cubes.
+Note that coordinate uncertainty and occurrence counts columns need to specified in their respective fields, since they will be processed differently from other dimensions in the cubes.
 Other variables can be added through **Add mapping**.